top of page

 Attendance

-• Students are to organise themselves to attend all classes and be punctual, including Tutor Group.
+• Students are to organise themselves to attend all classes and be punctual, including Tutor Group and Assembly times.

-• Students who are unable to attend school due to illness, parents/caregivers must contact the School by emailing note@howick.school.nz or a note from the parents/caregivers is to be handed in to the Student Office.
+• If students are unable to attend school due to illness, parents/caregivers must contact the school by emailing note@howick.school.nz

-• Students who arrive after the second bell in the morning must bring a note from the parent/caregiver to explain why and report to the Student Office for a late pass.
+• Students who arrive after 8:50am must bring an explanation note from their parent/caregiver.
+Alternatively, the parent/caregiver can email note@howick.school.nz.
+Students must also report to the Student Office for a late pass.

-• ONLY Year 13 students may leave school grounds during their study periods, interval and lunchtime.
+• Only Year 13 students who have earned unsupervised study may leave the school grounds during their study periods.

 School Uniform